Words by Carla Passino and Silvia Donati

-From Passito di Pantelleria to an icewine from the Aosta Valley, there’s an Italian dessert wine for every occasion
+From Passito di Pantelleria to Moscato d'Asti, there’s an Italian dessert wine for every occasion.

 There is no better way to understand Italy’s complexity than through its wine.
 The fresh breeze of the sea, the crisp cold mountain air, the penetrating scent of Mediterranean scrubland, the tart sweetness of forest fruits, all make their way into the bottle, creating a huge range of bouquets and flavours that reflects the scenery and quirks of the Italian terroir.

 But while this gustatory gamut has long delighted dry wine aficionados from around the world, few people realise that local character emerges just as forcefully in dessert wines, a somewhat overlooked Italian production.

 Just take a moscato from Friuli - pale straw in colour, lightly sweet in the mouth, with plenty of acidity to cut through the sweetness - and the same wine made in southern Sardinia - a golden triumph of Baroque-like richness, its honeyed sweetness almost solid in the mouth.
 The first speaks of cold winters and cool summers, of verdant hills and thick woods; the second is sunshine in a bottle.

 Add wine culture and vinification processes to geography and you end up with an infinite variety of dessert wines.
 Straw wines from the Centre and South, late harvest wines from the North and the Islands, and then noble rot, icewines—there’s an Italian dessert wine to suit every cheese, every pudding and every mood.